-- Participate in a regular Annual Review - Undertake any necessary training identified and continuing professional development in order to stay up-to-date professionally including annual Information Governance training; - Comply with Health and safety regulations; - Comply with the policies and procedures set out in the Handbook for University Support staff (or) Academic-Related staff; - Any other duties that may be required from time to time commensurate with the grade of the job.
+- Participate in a regular Annual Review. - Undertake any necessary training identified and continuing professional development in order to stay up-to-date professionally including annual Information Governance training.

+- Adhere to statutory regulations e.g. Health & Safety, Animals (Scientific Procedures) Act, IT/data security. - Comply with the policies and procedures set out in the Handbook for University Support staff (or) Academic-Related staff. - Any other duties that may be required from time to time commensurate with the grade of the job.

 This job description should be regarded only as a guide to the duties required and is not intended to be definitive.
 It may be reviewed in the light of a change in circumstances following consultation with the post holder.
-The job description does not form part of the contract.
+The Job Description does not form part of the contract.